Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-Older Driver License Renewal
+Older Driver’s License Renewal

 Some states maintain different license renewal rules for older drivers, and Colorado is no exception.

-Older drivers must get their licenses renewed every five years, which is the same requirement for the general population.
+Older drivers must get their licenses renewed every five years, which is the exact requirement for the general population.
 The only difference is how they can renew.
 The exceptions to getting a license renewed in person are as follows:

 • General population – limited to two consecutive renewals online before having to go in person or every other renewal by mail